 Vertical wells are generally easier to install on covered or inactive parts of landfills, whereas horizontal wells are easier to put in active sites since they can be laid in between new layers of waste.
 However, horizontal wells pose an operational challenge because they often collect water.
 Creating a combination of vertical and horizontal wells is possible but difficult to manage without creating a tough-to-navigate network of piping.

-As of February 2018, the EPA estimated there to be 632 operational LFG-to-energy projects in the United States and 73 in California alone.
+As of February 2018, the EPA estimated there to be 632 operational LFG-to-energy projects in the United States and 73 in California alone – the vast majority of these produce electricity to power on-site operations, they do not produce RNG.
 Many of these projects are privately operated.
 Landfills commonly agree to sell their gas rights to private companies, like Waste Management, who will take care of the gas collection and upgrading facilities.

 Opportunities for Higher Landfill Gas Recovery